hiimkhang/dog_breed_classification/streamlit/README.md

 # Dog Breed Classification

-A `streamlit` WebApp and `program` that can load a dog breed dataset, applying transfer learning techniques that allow users to load their pretrained model to train a convolutional neural network to classify dog breeds.
+A streamlit WebApp that can load a dog breed dataset, applying transfer learning techniques that allow users to load their pretrained model to train a convolutional neural network to classify dog breeds.

 Coming soon: classify dog breeds from user-supplied images.